fivance/WinFix/README.md

 Menu style ps script that looks like this:

 ------------------------------------------
-0. Winget install apps (comment or add your own in the main script)
+0. Winget install apps (comment a certain $app/s if you dont want it installed or add your own in the main script)
 1. CTT WinInstall script
 2. Clean GPU drivers with DDU
 3. Install NVIDIA driver
 4. Nvidia optimal settings
 5. Comprehensive optimization script
 6. Extra tweaks
+7. Disable Defender
+8. Experimental services disable tweaks (dont use if you dont know what you're doing)
+9. Exit